NextCapital/nextcapital-client-demo/README.md

 - Each demo lives within the `js/pages` folder.
   - These demos use shared React components from the `js/components` folder.
 - The main HTML page the application uses is `static/index.html`.
+- The webpack config (`webpack.config.js`) defines how the app is built, and also sets up the (required) CORS proxy.
 - The embedded UIs require CSS.
 This can be found in the `static/nextcapital-styles` folder.
   - This should not be modified, per the copyright notice in the folder.
 - The main nextcapital client javascript lives in the `nextcapital-client` folder.
 Eventually, this (and the aforementioned CSS) would be delivered via an alternate means.
 The current setup is the easiest delivery method for now.